abrichards10/Pocket_Python/README.md

 ## Features

 - Levels that range from Beginner to Expert
-- An Account Feature to store your data
+- A customizable ccount Feature to store your data
-- A button that allows tyou to continue right back to your previous lesson
 - Most importantly, Confetti!